joash-muganda/LLM-Exploration/README.md

   - [Link to Diffy.ai Demo 1](https://drive.google.com/file/d/1yR8ifnPKTl0xkfs0Ti-sDOqPDhuoNurm/view?usp=sharing)
   - [Link to Diffy.ai Demo 2](https://drive.google.com/file/d/1AdX1jEAjxcFagpVkw2ojSlePvFzsGg9a/view?usp=sharing)

-## Usage

-1. **LLama-Factory/**: Start with the Colab notebooks to explore various training methods for LLaMa models.
-2. **LM-Studio/**: Use the provided notebooks to test out the features of the LM-Studio.
-3. **Ollama/**: Experiment with running LLMs locally and on Google Colab using Ollama.
-4. **Diffy.ai/**: Follow the notebooks to learn about the Dify.ai workflow capabilities.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.